 Stickers Put in Garbage Cart/Bin The shiny paper backing (called ‘glassine’) that comes with stickers such as address labels, stamps, nametags, etc. is not recyclable.
-Do Not Recycle Stickers may seem like paper, but their adhesive backing is not recyclable and can contaminate paper recycling.
-Small Stickers OK on Paper & Cardboard If you have paper or cardboard with small stickers on it, you can still recycle them.
-If there are large stickers or adhesive labels, try to peel them off first.
-If you have paper that is covered in stickers, peel them off or throw the paper in the trash.
-Keep Stickers Out of the Compost Produce stickers don’t belong in the compost.
-Make sure to remove them from banana peels, avocado rinds and other produce before they end up in the compost.
-Ways to Reduce Say “No” to Free Stickers A lot of organizations like to hand out promotional stickers to advertise their company or cause.
+Stickers Go in the Garbage Stickers may seem like paper, but their adhesive backing is not recyclable and can contaminate paper recycling.
+Toss stickers — and the backing sheets they come on — in the garbage.
+Small Stickers OK on Paper & Cardboard You can still recycle paper that has a small sticker or two.
+Paper containing large or many pieces of stickers must be thrown away in the garbage if the stickers are not able to be peeled away.
+Don't Compost Produce Stickers Be sure to pick stickers off of your produce before tossing them in the compost!
+Otherwise, they can contaminate the compost and clog sewer pipes.
+Ways to Reduce Donate Unwanted Stickers If you have a lot of stickers left over from a craft project, consider giving them to someone who will use them.
+Say “No” to Free Stickers A lot of organizations like to hand out promotional stickers to advertise their company or cause.
 If you refuse them in the first place, you won’t take home something you’ll need to throw away later.
+Buy Produce from the Farmers' Market To avoid produce stickers, buy your fruits and vegetables at a local farmers’ market!
+Use Eco-friendly Labels If you use labels for packages, choose environmentally-friendly options.
+Examples include labels utilizing “compostable adhesives” and “zero waste label liners.”
 Ways to Reuse Use Up That Sticker Collection Have a collection of stickers but not sure what to do with them?
 You can put stickers on nearly anything.
 Check out these ideas from First Quarter Finance or Bucks and Cents to get started.
 Did You Know?
 How to Remove Sticker Residue Need to remove sticker residue?
 There are a lot of methods you can try, many of which you probably have on hand, including using a hair dryer, nail polish remover (acetone), rubbing alcohol and lemon oil (or other types of oil).
 Get step-by-step instructions from Better Homes & Gardens.